 High school students may access the Metro bus route arrangement with the school district.
 Open transfer students may ride existing bus routes on a “space available” basis.
 The Transportation Department will not advise parents/guardians if there is space available until mid-September.
 Please plan on providing transportation for your student as space may not be available.

 Siblings have preference.

-If the student who is applying has a sibling at the requested school through Open Transfer, the applying sibling will have preference in admission providing that both siblings will attend the school together for a minimum of one year.
+If the student who is applying has a sibling placed at the requested school through in a special education centered program, an attendance area transfer, choice language programs or advanced learning, the applying sibling will have preference in admission providing that both siblings will attend the school together for a minimum of one year.

 Open Transfer applications are NOT used for choice schools/programs.